Fernando546/LoLStats/README.md

 # LoLStats
-The site will be a helper for league of legedsn players
+The site will be a helper for league of legend players